felgueres/cs/README.md

 BFS
 xBreadth-First Search (BFS)
-xTransitive closure of a graph
-Check if a graph is strongly connected or not
-Find root vertex of a graph
+xTransitive closure of a graph xFind root vertex of a graph
 Chess Knight Problem | Find the shortest path from source to destination Shortest path in a maze — Lee Algorithm
-Find the shortest safe route in a field with sensors present Flood Fill Algorithm
+Find the shortest safe route in a field with sensors present Find the shortest path from source to destination in a matrix that satisfies given constraints Check if a graph is strongly connected or not
+Flood Fill Algorithm
 Count number of islands
-Find the shortest path from source to destination in a matrix that satisfies given constraints Find minimum passes required to convert all negative values in a matrix Snake and Ladder Problem
+Find minimum passes required to convert all negative values in a matrix Snake and Ladder Problem
 Find the shortest distance of every cell from a landmine inside a maze